beercan1989/retro-brick-game/README.md

 Started out as a LOWREZJAM 2020 submission, a 64x64 low resolution game, but never got submitted.

+So the game development now continues as an attempt to build the whole thing closer to its original dimensions.

 ## Game Details
 * One pixel equates to 0.01 in distance for a positional value
 * Blocks are 0.06 in size, so 6 pixels wide